 EAVS data also show that the ways American voters cast their general election ballots have changed significantly in the last three election cycles.
 Figure 3 shows the percentage of voters who cast their ballots in person on Election Day, by mail, in person during early voting, and by other modes of voting (including UOCAVA voting and provisional voting).
 Prior to the 2020 general election, a majority of voters tended to cast their votes at an in-person polling place on Election Day; 58.2% of voters chose this mode of voting for the 2018 general election.
 However, the COVID-19 pandemic that affected the 2020 general election appears to have had lasting effects on how voters cast their general election ballots.
 For the 2020 general election, the most common mode of voting was casting a ballot by mail (43% of voters), with in-person voting on Election Day and early voting each comprising 30.5% of the population of voters.
 The use of mail voting decreased for the 2022 general election, at 31.9% of voters, but remains higher than the 25.6% of voters who voted by mail in the 2018 general election.
-Although use of in-person early voting increased in the 2020 general election to 30.5%, it decreased to 22.2% in the 2022 general election, similar to the level of in-person early voting seen for the 2018 general election.
+Although use of in-person early voting increased in the 2020 general election to 30.5%, it decreased to 22.2% in the 2022 general election.